 As with most things in fashion, rules are meant to be broken.
-These days, there are plenty of people who happily wear white after Labor Day.
-Even fashionista Coco Chanel bucked this trend in the 1920s when she officially made white a permanent staple in her wardrobe, regardless of the season.
-Plenty of modern fashion elites wear white year-round, too.
+Breaking the norm, many fashion enthusiasts happily flaunt their white attire even after Labor Day.
+Back in the 1920s, fashion icon Coco Chanel revolutionized the industry by keeping white as a permanent staple in her wardrobe, regardless of the season.
+Even in present times, many modern fashion elites follow this trend by wearing white all year-round.

 While there are still those who consider post-Labor Day white clothing a no-no, plenty of fashion-forward people say if you have a flattering garment you love, wear it whenever you want, no matter the color and no matter the season.
 Good advice!

 Amber Kanuckel is a freelance writer from rural Ohio who loves all things outdoors.
 She specializes in home, garden, environmental, and green living topics.